alitet01/etc/README.md

 Time entries may be linked to this objects ids.
 The mismatch may cause the error `[Sync error]: no target object... for object:...`

 * Wait at list 30 seconds after copying objects for changes to take effect.
-Then to see results in web interface You have to reload page.
+Then You have to reload page to see results in web interface.

 * Copy time entries dates cover the period from date_from 00:00 Your time till date_till 23:59 Your time.
 It is better to set Timezone UTC+00 in user profile for the user